ynzhang23/Dizzy-Chums/README.md

 - **Platform**: iOS, Android

 ## Commit Log
-Development works are done on a private repo to protect the copyrighted Assets.
+Development works are done on a private repo to protect the copyrighted Assets.<br/>

 ![Commit Log](RepoImg/commit-log.png)